AlbertHansen/TripleModularRedundancyTool_developer_guide/interaction_with_implementation.md

 # TripleModularRedundancyTool User Guide

 The purpose of this documentation is describe how an ASIC designer would approach the TripleModularRedundancyTool with triplication as the main goal.
-Below is a copy of the **Message to Developers** section in the [README](README.md), which should give a quick overview
+Below is a copy of the **Message to Developers** section in the [README](README.md), which should give a quick overview of the design philosophy behind the implementation.

 ---